Overview

 Usage in Workflows

 After your user specifies their desired mapping in the Connect Portal, you can use their chosen values within workflow actions.
+A Field Mapping contains 2 pieces of information:

 • The selected Integration Object type (for example, a Salesforce Task).

-• The field-level mappings between your Application Object and the selected Integration Object type (for example, Title ⇄ Salesforce Task Subject, Description ⇄ Salesforce Task Description.
+• The field-level mappings between your Application Object and the selected Integration Object type (for example, Title ⇄ Salesforce Task Subject, Description ⇄ Salesforce Task Description).

 You can use the “Apply field mapping” option to transform Application Objects (from App Events or Request triggers) to Integration objects and vice versa.